Derpertion/LexVerdict/README.md

 ## License

-This project is provided for educational and internal office use.
-No license is specified.
+This project declares the MIT License in composer.json.
+A standalone license file is not currently included in the repository.